-The Willamette MBA mentorship program pairs MBA students with successful professionals in business, government and not-for-profit careers, offering a unique opportunity for guidance, coaching and relationship building.
-Mentors assist students by providing critical perspective and coaching as mentees focus on career interests, develop resumeés of experience and create networks of professional contacts.
+The Willamette MBA mentorship program pairs second-year MBA students with successful professionals in business, government and not-for-profit careers, offering a unique opportunity for guidance, coaching and relationship building.
+Mentors assist students by providing critical perspective and coaching as mentees focus on career interests, develop resumeés of experience, and create networks of professional contacts.

 The mentee is expected to take the initiative with his or her mentor, dress professionally, and provide career management staff with monthly updates and progress towards goals.

 Mentors submit their preferences in working with students, centering around the mentee's professional development goals.
-Pairs may be matched according to stage of career, industry, functional area or other personality traits.
+Pairs may be matched according to stage of career, industry, functional area, or other personality traits.
 Matching students with mentors is both exciting and challenging, and the most successful relationships offer maximum benefits to both parties.
-Students list a number of professional development goals in their application and the career management staff works to pair them with like-minded mentors.
+Students list a number of professional development goals in their application and the Career Management staff works to pair them with like-minded mentors.
 Repeat mentors may ask that their previous mentees be involved in the decision process.

 Mentor Program Events